-- Pay our operating expenses, primarily consisting of compensation and benefits, as well as any related tax withholding obligations, and noncompensation expenses. - Pay interest on our debt obligations. - Provide capital to facilitate the growth of our business. - Pay income taxes. - Make cash distributions in accordance with our distribution policy as discussed below under "-Dividends and Distributions."
+- Pay our operating expenses, primarily consisting of compensation and benefits and non-compensation expenses. - Pay interest on our debt obligations. - Provide capital to facilitate the growth of our business, including making risk retention investments in CLOs managed by us. - Pay income taxes as well as compensation-related tax withholding obligations. - Make cash distributions in accordance with our distribution policy as discussed below under "-Dividends and Distributions."

-Historically, management fees have been sufficient to cover all of our "fixed" operating expenses, which we define as salaries, benefits and a minimum discretionary bonus and our non-compensation costs incurred in the ordinary course of business.
+Historically, management fees have been sufficient to cover all of our "fixed" operating expenses, which we define as salaries, benefits, a minimum discretionary bonus and our non-compensation costs incurred in the ordinary course of business.
 We recently reduced our management fee rates for existing investors in virtually all of our multi-strategy assets under management.
-And while we are making every effort to scale our operations so that management fees are sufficient to cover our fixed operating expenses, no assurances can be given that our management fees ultimately will be sufficient for these purposes.
+These rate reductions combined with year-over-year net capital outflows have resulted in lower management fees, and while we are making every effort to scale our operations so that management fees are sufficient to cover our fixed operating expenses, our current management fees do not cover our current fixed operating expenses.
+No assurances can be given that our management fees ultimately will be sufficient for these purposes in future periods.

-We cannot predict the amount of incentive income, if any, which we may earn in any given year.
-Accordingly, we historically have not relied on incentive income to meet our fixed operating expenses.
-Total annual revenues, which are heavily influenced by the amount of annual incentive income we earn, historically have been sufficient to fund all of our other working capital needs, including annual discretionary cash bonuses.
+In the event that management fees do not cover fixed operating expenses, we would rely on cash on hand and incentive income to cover any shortfall, as well as to fund any other liabilities.
+We cannot predict the amount of incentive income, if any, that we may earn in any given year.
+Total annual revenues, which are heavily influenced by the amount of incentive income we earn, historically have been sufficient to fund both our fixed operating expenses and all of our other working capital needs, including annual discretionary cash bonuses.
 These cash bonuses, which historically have comprised our largest cash operating expense, are variable such that in any year where total annual revenues are greater or less than the prior year, cash bonuses may be adjusted accordingly.
 Our ability to scale our largest cash operating expense to our total annual revenues helps us manage our cash flow and liquidity position from year to year.

-Based on our past results, management's experience and our current level of assets under management, we believe that our existing cash resources, together with the cash generated from management fees, will be sufficient to meet our anticipated fixed operating expenses and other working capital needs for at least the next 12 months.
+Based on our past results, management's experience and our current level of assets under management, we believe that our existing cash resources, together with the cash generated from management fees will be sufficient to meet our anticipated fixed operating expenses and other working capital needs for at least the next 12 months.